- What do your students and graduates think of the course?

 What is the difference between your school and others?

 Experience, reputation, and results.
 We urge you to visit one of our schools first to see why over 100,000 men and women have chosen our school over all the others.
 One 20 minute visit will show what the difference is.
 We are the nation’s oldest, largest and most experienced bartending school.
-We are constantly rated the best bartending school by national organizations.
+We have constantly rated the best bartending school by national organizations.
 But don’t take our word for it, check out the reviews posted online by our students.

 Will the bartending school help me find more than one job?